 Scrum training accredited with the Scrum Alliance is led by a Certified Scrum Trainer (CST)®.
 Such trainers have attained one of the most elite levels of Agile accreditation in the world for which the bar is arguably the highest for any Agile accreditation.
 CSTs are required to not only have many years of experience in a variety of Scrum roles, but also need to be highly skilled in adult education.

-If you are looking for more information on transitioning from Agile to Scrum or opportunities in IT and technology, take a look at the current positions here.
+If you are looking for more information on transitioning from Agile to Scrum or opportunities in IT and technology, search our jobs today.

 Rowan Bunning is an Australian pioneer of Scrum and a Certified Scrum Trainer® and Agile coach since 2008.
 As a coach, he has a track record of facilitating rapid Agile transformations including cross-functional team building, management consulting and cultural change at organisations ranging from startups to global brand-name enterprises across the banking, media, video games, food, building security, data security, real estate, collection and content management industries, as well as the public sector.